-Fisher Investments Europe Limited, which also trades as Fisher Investments Europe, is authorised and regulated by the Financial Conduct Authority (FCA Number 191609) and is registered in England (Company Number 3850593).
-Fisher Investments Europe has its registered address at: Level 18, One Canada Square, Canary Wharf, London, E14 5AX.
+Fisher Investments Ireland Limited is a private limited company incorporated in Ireland that trades under the name Fisher Investments Europe ("Fisher Investments Europe").
+Fisher Investments Ireland Limited and its trading name Fisher Investments Europe are registered with the Companies Registration Office in Ireland under numbers 623847 and 629724.
+Fisher Investments Europe's registered address is: 2 George's Dock, 1st Floor, Dublin 1, D01 H2T6 Ireland.
+Fisher Investments Europe is regulated by the Central Bank of Ireland ("CBI").
 Fisher Investment Europe's parent company is Fisher Investments (FI), a U.S. investment adviser registered with the Securities and Exchange Commission.
 As of 31 December 2022, FI and its subsidiaries managed or sub-managed \$173 billion.
 FI and its subsidiaries maintain four principal business units - Fisher Investments Institutional Group (FIIG), Fisher Investments Private Client Group (FIPCG), Fisher Investments International (PCGI), and Fisher Investments 401(k) Solutions Group (401(k) Solutions).
 These groups serve a global client base of diverse investors including corporations, public and multi-employer pension funds, foundations and endowments, insurance companies, healthcare organisations, governments and high-net-worth individuals.
 FI's Investment Policy Committee (IPC) is responsible for investment decisions for all investment strategies.
 For purpose of defining "years with Fisher Investments," FI was established as a sole proprietorship in 1979, incorporated in 1986, registered with the US SEC in 1987, replacing the prior registration of the sole proprietorship, and succeeded its investment adviser registration to a limited liability in 2005.
 "Years with Fisher Investments" is calculated using the date on which FI was established as a sole proprietorship through 31 December 2022.
 Since Inception, Fisher Investments and its subsidiaries have been 100% Fisher-family and employee owned.